vannguyengd/gooddata-ui/docs/19_webcomponents_intro.md

 > Currently, we do not provide the WebComponents library for GoodData Platform.

-The Web Components library is a thin wrapper around the [InsightView] and [Dashboard] components.
+The Web Components library is a thin wrapper around the [InsightView][1] and [Dashboard][2] components.
 While keeping the embedding easy, it allows a high level of integration with the host application.

 In the simplest form, the integration could look something like this: